GaijinEntertainment/daScript/doc/source/stdlib/detail/strings.rst

 .. |function-strings-strip_right| replace:: Strips white-space-only characters that might appear at the end of the given string and returns the new stripped string.

-.. |function-strings-to_char| replace:: to be documented
+.. |function-strings-to_char| replace:: Convert character to string.

-.. |function-strings-to_float| replace:: to be documented
+.. |function-strings-to_float| replace:: Convert string to float.

-.. |function-strings-to_int| replace:: to be documented
+.. |function-strings-to_int| replace:: Convert string to int.

+.. |function-strings-to_uint| replace:: Convert string to uint.

+.. |function-strings-to_int64| replace:: Convert string to int64.

+.. |function-strings-to_uint64| replace:: Convert string to uint64.

 .. |function-strings-to_lower| replace:: Return all lower case string